svamja/google-api-wrapper/README.md

     await Sheet.endWrite();

 Batches up multiple rows and then appends at once at interval of 500 rows, or when endWrite() is called.
-You must make a final call to endWrite to
+You must make a final call to endWrite to complete writing to sheet.

 ### Overwriting to Sheet